Which version should I use »

 # HDR modes and how to fix over exposed photos »

-Some versions support a new processing called "HDRnet" or "instantaneous HDR" (read more here) which replaces the 3 modes mentioned above.
-It's as fast and has better quality than HDR On, but quality isn't as good as HDR Enhanced.
+• HDRnet: Newer GCam versions support "HDRnet" or "instantaneous HDR" (read more here) which replaces the 3 modes above.
+It's as fast and provides better quality than HDR On, but isn't as good as HDR Enhanced.

-Use HDR Enhanced if you want the best quality possible, when comparing quality (stock vs gcam, gcam vs gcam), and when taking pictures in hard conditions.
-HDR On is fast, supports ZSL and motion photos, but quality is not always very good.
+Use HDR Enhanced if you want the best quality possible.
+It's especially useful when taking pictures in harsh conditions.
+HDR On and HDRNet are fast, but there's a quality trade-off.

 On GCam 6: